muhammedkurtulus/layout-component/README.md

 # Next.js - TypeScript

-A boilerplate template for application layout.
+A boilerplate template for layout components with Bootstrap.

 ## Built with